History of Vietnam: Neolithic period

+After the emergence of the East Asian lineage from Hoabinhian or Onge-related and Tianyuan-related ancestries, this lineage had further diversified into multiple sublineages, including the Ancient Southern East Asian lineage.
+During the Neolithic period, Ancient Southern East Asian-related populations was characterized to expand across the neighboring parts of southern China to Southeast Asia.
+The earliest agricultural societies that cultivated millet and wet-rice emerged by 1700 BCE in the lowlands and river floodplains of Vietnam are associated with this Neolithic migration.

 Starting from the third millennium BCE, rice farming-based agriculture spread from southern East Asia into Mainland and Insular Southeast Asia.
-This technological spread was a result of the migration of East Asian agriculturalists that carried Ancient Southern East Asian ancestry.
+This technological spread has been associated with the migration of Neolithic agriculturalists that carried Ancient Southern East Asian-related ancestry.
 These Neolithic farmers took two routes: an inland route into Mainland Southeast Asia carried out by Austroasiatic speakers, and a maritime route that originated from Taiwan by Austronesian speakers.

 In 2018, researchers conducted a genetic analysis on samples taken from two ancient burial sites in northern Vietnam, Mán Bạc and Núi Nấp, dating from 1,800 BCE and 100 BCE, respectively.
 The individuals at Mán Bạc show a mix of East Asian farmer and East Eurasian hunter-gatherer ancestry, with close genetic affinity for modern Austroasiatic groups like the Mlabri, the Nicobarese, and the Cambodians, while Nui Nap projects close to present-day Vietnamese and Dai.
 A 2018 study by George van Driem et al. demonstrated that East Asian farmers intermixed with the native inhabitants and contrary to popular opinion, did not replace them.
 These farmers also shared ancestry with present-day Austroasiatic-speaking hill tribes themselves.

 The Cham people, who for over one thousand years settled in controlled and civilized present-day central and southern coastal Vietnam from around the 2nd century AD, are of Austronesian origin.
 The southernmost sector of Vietnam, the Mekong Delta and its surroundings were, until the 18th century, of integral yet shifting significance within the Austroasiatic Proto-Khmer – and Khmer principalities like Funan, Chenla, the Khmer Empire and the Khmer kingdom.